Miss Emily Judson

 Research group links

-- Governance and policy issues emerging from digitalisation of energy
+- Governance and policy in the digital energy space

-- Changes in the digital energy commercial landscape, including emerging digital business models
+- The digital energy commercial landscape and changing business models

 - The relationship between energy democracy and digital energy technologies